Ladies National Association for the Repeal of the Contagious Diseases Acts

-The Ladies National Association for the Repeal of the Contagious Diseases Acts was established in 1869 by Elizabeth Wolstenholme and Josephine Butler in response to the Contagious Diseases Acts that were passed by the British Parliament in 1864.
-The Act legalised prostitution and put the women involved under police and medical control.
+The Ladies National Association for the Repeal of the Contagious Diseases Acts (often simply the Ladies National Association or the LNA) was established in 1869 by Elizabeth Wolstenholme and Josephine Butler in response to the Contagious Diseases Act 1864 that had been passed by the British Parliament.
+The act legalised prostitution and put the women involved under police and medical control.
 Not only was "sin" made official but poor women were badly treated.
 No other campaign groups dealing with the repeal of the Contagious Diseases Acts were as successful or held as much significance for women as the Ladies National Association.
 However, the LNA was not only concerned with the CD Acts; they were involved in other important social and political issues as well.
-They had the unanimous support of a Royal Commission in 1871, and by years of lobbying convinced Parliament to suspend the Acts in 1883 and repeal them in 1886, thus ending legalised prostitution.
+They had the unanimous support of a royal commission in 1871, and by years of lobbying convinced Parliament to suspend the acts in 1883 and repeal them in 1886, thus ending legalised prostitution.

 Background

 Parliament in the 1860s in the Contagious Diseases Acts ("CD") adopted the French system of licensed prostitution.
 The "regulationist policy" was to isolate, segregate, and control prostitution.
 The main goal was to protect working men, soldiers and sailors near ports and army bases from catching sexually transmitted infections, then known as venereal disease.
 The Ladies National Association was established in 1869 in response to the Contagious Diseases Act.
 Mary Priestman was the secretary and her sister Margaret Tanner was the secretary.

 Women were not allowed to join the original official repeal group, the National Association for the Repeal of the Contagious Diseases Act.
 By 1871 the LNA had fifty-seven branches and 811 subscribing members, and as part of their effort for the campaign had published more than 520 pamphlets regarding the issue.
 A sympathetic MP commented to Butler:

 Your manifesto has shaken us very badly in the House of Commons: a leading man in the House remarked to me, "We know how to manage any other opposition in the House or in the country, but this is very awkward for us, this revolt of women".

 This comment illustrates how unique the movement was for the time.
 The Ladies National Association was the first politically focused campaign to be organised and led entirely by women, and in that way its members were pioneers for the rights of women.
 They were also one of the first such movements to be successful: the Contagious Diseases Acts were repealed in 1886.